A small sprout grows from a concrete crack, symbolizing resilience and strength.

 A diesel generator is not a security concept.
 Two of them aren't either.

-Those planning critical infrastructure today need more than just twice the same technology.
-Because duplicate technology often means only double the dependency.
+Anyone planning critical infrastructure today needs more than duplicating the same technology.
+Because duplicate technology often simply means duplicate dependency.
 Two diesel generators require the same fuel, the same maintenance, the same logistics.
 If one component fails, the system still comes to a standstill.

 Redundancy without diversification is dangerous

 Two diesel generators provide a degree of resilience.
 But only different technologies make systems holistically resilient and consequently independent.
 Solar and wind, grid and storage, gas and heat pumps.
-Not 'either-or,' but 'both, as well.'
+Not 'either-or,' but 'both, and.'
 This is how autonomy is created.

 Resilience therefore does not mean: installing as much technology as possible.
 Resilience means: securing supply, even if an entire sector fails.